jesseduffield/jesseduffield.github.io/_posts/2021-9-7-Selection.md

 Death is terrifying!
 We're pretty comfortable being alive and having a self, but who knows what happens after death?
 Perhaps we just cease to exist.
 At any rate, the fact that any animal without an in-built fear of death would likely die without leaving offspring, it should be no surprise that the vast majority of humans have evolved to fear death.
 This should actually make us suspicious of our fear of death: if the fear is just a means to an end for our genes to continue propagating, perhaps we should take it with a grain of salt.

+In fact, all arguments based on evolution are themselves arguments based on selection bias: natural selection is just another form of selection.

 ### Anthropic Principle

-What are the odds that we live on a planet which supports sentient life?
+What are the odds our universe supports sentient life?
 Pretty damn high given we're sentient!
-Any planet which can't support sentient life won't have sentient beings asking themselves anything about the planet.
-This is known as the _Anthropic Principle_, which relates to selection of the actual observer (i.e. us).
-Maybe the fact our planet supports life isn't that surprising to you given our universe, but the fact that our _universe_ supports life is surprising.
-If you believe there are infinitely many universes each with their own unique parameters, this becomes a whole lot less surprising: the universes which can't support life don't have any sentient beings pondering about their own universe, and the universes which can (such as our own) end up with everybody asking 'how crazy is it that our universe supports life?'.
+Any universe which can't support sentient life won't have sentient beings asking themselves anything about the universe.
+This is known as the [_Anthropic Principle_](https://en.wikipedia.org/wiki/Anthropic_principle), which relates to selection of the actual observer (i.e. us).
+Given that slightly tweaking a fundamental property of our universe, like the mass of a proton, would almost certainly prevent life from arising, it seems that our universe is _suspiciously_ fine-tuned for the purposes of supporting life.
+But if you believe there are infinitely many universes each with their own uniquely tuned fundamental properties, this becomes a whole lot less surprising: the universes which can't support life don't have any sentient beings pondering about their own universe, and the universes which can (such as our own) end up with everybody asking 'how crazy is it that our universe supports life?'.
 Not crazy at all, so long as you're on board with the multiverse theory of course.

 ## So What?